 Assets of the Trusts.
-The trusts are expected to hold shares of stock in corporations (the "Stocks") that are treated as equity for federal income tax purposes.
+The trusts are expected to hold one or more of the following: (i) shares of stock in corporations (the "Stocks") that are treated as equity for federal income tax purposes, and (ii) equity interests (the "REIT Shares") in real estate investment trusts ("REITs") that constitute interests in entities treated as real estate investment trusts for federal income tax purposes.